tolgadevsec/PHP-Security-Cheatsheet/README.md

 }
 ```

+### Safe GET Requests
+A HTTP method is considered (safe)[https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP] if it is not changing any state on the server-side of a web application or service.

 ### Enforce CORS Preflight with Custom Headers
 If a HTTP request contains a custom header, the Browser will send a [CORS preflight request](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Preflighted_requests) before it continues to send the original request.
 If no CORS policy has been set on the server, requests coming from another origin will fail.